NahejL/Ben-Me_Super_Duper_Function_DB/app_properties.md

      if (verifyLegalAccess(nextApp, this->CurrentApp, UserID userId)) then
         this.CurrentApp = accessNextApp(nextApp);
    }

+   //When scrolling or moving the view from user interaction public moveView(
+      Position initPos,
+      Position nextPos,
+   ) {
+     createExecutable(...) //Create a "move" type executable }

    protected App Pointer CurrentApp;  // General pointer to keep track of currently used app